-- o Tests for CDLs and endorsements are only given at the DMV's main office in Cranston from 8:30am 2:00pm. - Only one of each type of exam may be taken per day.
-If you do not achieve a passing score on any exam, you must wait 5 business days before applying to re-take that portion of the exam. - You are required to pass all knowledge tests for which you have applied within 90 days of application.
-When you have passed the required tests, you must obtain a permit.
-The permit is valid for 90 days and you may obtain only 1 renewal for an additional 90 day period. - All tests are based on information contained in the Commercial Driver License Manual (AAMVA 2005 CDL Testing Model, Issued July 2014).
+- o Tests for CDLs and endorsements are only given at the DMV's main office located in Cranston from 8:30 am to 2:00 pm. - o Only one of each type of exam may be taken per day.
+If you do not achieve a passing score on any exam, you must wait 5 business days before applying to retake the failed exam. - o You are required to pass all knowledge tests for which you have applied before a Commercial Learner's Permit (CLP) can be issued.
+The CLP is valid for 365 days which cannot be renewed. - o All tests are based on information contained in the Commercial Driver License Manual (AAMVA 2005 CDL Testing Model, Issued July 2014).